 Viewer Gender Confusion: The point of "Man or Woman?" episodes — 10-15 people come onstage as women, while the audience tries to guess if they are really female or male.

 It's quite easy when you've seen several shows before and realize the patterns.
-Most of the ones that look the most like women (usually, also with large breasts) and are dressed in the most revealing outfits are actually men, and the ones who move and behave awkwardly, are purposely done up to look like transvestites, and are often bodybuilders, are actually the women.
+Most of the ones that look the most like women (usually, also with large breasts) and are dressed in the most revealing outfits are actually men, and the ones who move and behave awkwardly, are purposely done up to look like transvestites, and are often bodybuilders, are actually the women, in an effort to hit viewers with a Shocking Swerve.
 With these facts, you will be right in your guesses most of the time.

 The Woobie: Whenever a man breaks down in tears when he finds out he isn't the biological father of his beloved child.